Shelley Preston: Career

-After leaving Bucks Fizz in 1989, Preston pursued a career as a backing vocalist, touring and appearing with artists such as Jason Donovan, INXS, Brian May, Alannah Myles, Michael Bolton, Go West, Beverley Craven, Alexander O'Neal, Luther Vandross, Alison Moyet, Errol Brown and Belinda Carlisle.
-During the 1990s she worked as a model, appearing in a number of commercials.
+After leaving Bucks Fizz in 1989, Preston pursued a career as a backing vocalist, touring and appearing with artists such as Jason Donovan, INXS, Alannah Myles, Michael Bolton, Go West, Beverley Craven, Alexander O'Neal, Luther Vandross, Alison Moyet, Errol Brown and Belinda Carlisle.
+During the 1990s she worked as a model, appearing in a number of commercials In 1993 she became a member of The Brian May Band on his 1993 Back To The Light Tour.
 She was also the voice of Radio One as a featured vocalist on their idents for two years.

 In 2001 she was invited to join the "chillout lounge" band Cloudfish, with Spandau Ballet saxophonist, Steve Norman.
 Together they wrote and produced their own material and released an EP in July 2006.
 They performed at Ronnie Scott's Jazz Club in Soho, London, and also played at Pacha in Ibiza.

 In 2004, Preston reunited with Bucks Fizz bandmates Cheryl Baker, Mike Nolan and Bobby G for the Christmas Here & Now arena tour.
 Following this, Baker, Nolan and Preston decided to continue as The Original Bucks Fizz.
 As a three-piece they performed at various festivals, nightclubs, and toured theatres throughout the UK.
 In June 2008, they performed at the last G-A-Y night alongside McFly and The Feeling.
 In August 2008, Preston with Baker, Nolan and Aston took part in a makeover show for Living TV, which was aired in March 2009 and performed with Björn Again at the Hammersmith Apollo on 18 December 2008.

 In April 2009, Preston left The Original Bucks Fizz and was replaced by the original Bucks Fizz band member, Jay Aston.